espressomd/espresso/doc/sphinx/under_the_hood.rst

 such as position, force or charge.
 The particles are organized in one or more particle lists on each node, called Cell cells.
 The cells are arranged by several possible systems, the cellsystems as described above.
-A cell system defines a way the particles are stored in , i.e. how they are distributed onto the processor nodes and how they are organized on each of them.
+A cell system defines a way the particles are stored in |es|, i.e. how they are distributed onto the processor nodes and how they are organized on each of them.
 Moreover a cell system also defines procedures to efficiently calculate the force, energy and pressure for